chanezon/azure-linux/docker/machine.md

 + sudo -E sh -c sleep 3; apt-get update; apt-get install -y -q lxc-docker
 + sudo -E sh -c docker version
-INFO[0341] "pat-1" has been created and is now the active machine INFO[0341] To connect: docker $(machine config pat-1) ps
+INFO[0341] "pat-1" has been created and is now the active machine INFO[0341] To connect: docker $(docker-machine config pat-1) ps
 ```

 There is an option --azure-name to specify the name you want Azure to use for the cloud service where this machine will be created, but it does not seem to be taken into account.
 I logged [issue 419](https://github.com/docker/machine/issues/419) about this.
 [This issue is now fixed in Docker main branch](https://github.com/docker/machine/pull/440).

-machine writes metadata about the machine that has been created at ~/.docker/machines/[machine-name]/config.json, and creates certificates to secure communication with the remote machine in ~/.docker/machines/[machine-name]
+docker-machine writes metadata about the machine that has been created at ~/.docker/machines/[machine-name]/config.json, and creates certificates to secure communication with the remote machine in ~/.docker/machines/[machine-name]

 ```
 ls ~/.docker/machines/pat-1